Detective Chinatown: Reception

 The film grossed US$4.43 million in previews at the Chinese box office.

 It was the ninth highest grossing film in China in 2015, grossing $126 million.

 Sequels

 A sequel, Detective Chinatown 2, also written and directed by Chen Sicheng and set in New York City's Chinatown, was released on 16 February 2018 during the Chinese New Year holiday season.
-In addition of the two leads of Wang Baoqiang and Liu Haoran reprising their roles, new supporting cast members in Detective Chinatown 2 include Xiao Yang, Michael Pitt, Natasha Liu Bordizzo, Yuen Wah, and Satoshi Tsumabuki.
+In addition to the two leads Wang Baoqiang and Liu Haoran reprising their roles, new supporting cast members in Detective Chinatown 2 include Xiao Yang, Michael Pitt, Natasha Liu Bordizzo, Yuen Wah, and Satoshi Tsumabuki.

 Another sequel, Detective Chinatown 3, was released on 12 February 2021.

+Web Series

+Premiering in January 2020, a web series starring Lin Mo (Roy Chiu) and Sa Sha (Zhang Yishang) expanded the Detective Chinatown universe.
+Following the events of the first Detective Chinatown film, this series introduces new detectives and delves deeper into the intricate mysteries and cases that run concurrently with the events of the Detective Chinatown films.

+In February 2024, a second season was also produced, featuring the return of Kiko (Yuxian Shang) from Detective Chinatown 2, who reprises her role as one of the main protagonists of the show.

+Both seasons were made available exclusively on the subscription video on-demand over-the-top streaming service iQIYI.